GoogleCloudPlatform/click-to-deploy/k8s/cassandra/README.md

 ### Delete the resources

-> **NOTE:** You must use a kubectl version that is the same, or later, as the version of your cluster.
-Using the latest version of kubectl helps avoid unforeseen issues.
+> **NOTE:** We recommend to use a kubectl version that is the same as the version of your cluster.
+Using the same versions of kubectl and the cluster helps avoid unforeseen issues.

-To to delete the resources, use the expanded manifest file used for the installation.
+To delete the resources, use the expanded manifest file used for the installation.

 Run `kubectl` on the expanded manifest file: